It wasn’t only the hot flushes and night sweats that were waking up Romany night after night. It was needing to pee as well.

 So, what can I do about it?
 Here are my 5 pointers to help you:

 - Re-address stress.
 Knowing that cortisol impacts your nervous system, especially your fight or flight nerves, and that your menopause changes impact on your nervous system, it pays to reflect on your stress levels.
 It is well known that anxiety increases in menopause, but again, this is also related to our changing oestrogen levels and the effect they exert on the nervous system, causing greater irritability of your nerves, including the nerves that sit within your bladder and urethra.

-5. Follow an anti-inflammatory diet.
+- Follow an anti-inflammatory diet.
 On the MyMT™ programmes, I show clear evidence as to the importance of following an anti-inflammatory diet during our menopause transition.
-As such I have modified the Mediterranean Diet to better suit our age and stage of life.
+As such I have modified the Mediterranean Diet to better suit women’s healthy ageing.
 Ageing (and therefore, our menopause transition) is known to cause increased inflammation in the body.
-This accelerates if you are eating the wrong food, if you are doing lots of exercise, if you are overweight or obese, and if you aren’t sleeping.
-All of these factors contributing to worsening inflammation in our body.
+Known as ‘inflammaging’ if you are eating the wrong food, if you are doing lots of exercise, if you are overweight or obese, and if you aren’t sleeping, then these factors are known to contribute to worsening inflammation in our body.
 Hence, one of the strategies to reduce cortisol levels (apart from re-learning how to sleep all night which I focus you on in the programmes) is to follow an anti-inflammatory diet.
-This will help reduce the inflammation that can cause bladder disruption and over-activity as well.
+This will help reduce the inflammation that can cause bladder disruption as well.

 Alperin, M., Burnett, L., Lukacz, E., & Brubaker, L. (2019).
 The mysteries of menopause and urogynecologic health: clinical and scientific gaps.
 Menopause (New York, N.Y.), 26(1), 103–111. https://doi.org/10.1097/GME.0000000000001209